shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 Summary of Qualification
 ========================

+- Have a lot of experience in leading team and working across multiple departments.
+- Have a lot of experience in software architectural design, especially for multi-tier and micro-service architecture.
-- Design the software architecture and develop software, software development libraries and frameworks.
+- Design a fault-torelance and scalable software architecture and develop software, SDKs, APIs and frameworks to work across multiple programming languages and technological standards.
-- Design the user experience, especially for web application on desktop and mobile.
+- Have experience in user experience design.
 - Work in the agile development environment.
-- Perform system administration tasks.
+- Perform DevOps/system administration tasks.

 Public Speaking
 ===============